kelvinz/code-notes/courses/spark_docs.md

 The Screen Rotate patch enables two-finger, rotation gestures.
 These gestures can be used to rotate objects in your effect or as a trigger for other interactivity.
 	reset + enabled => state + rotation

+*screen pan*
+Use the Screen Pan patch to make something happen when you move your finger across the screen in any direction.

+Panning the screen returns a value based on the 2D X and Y coordinates of the finger movements.
+The value returned differs depending on the size of the screen used.
+	reset + enabled => gesture state + 2d offset + 2d position